Huawei: Amazon Alexa Artificial Intelligence Will Come Pre-Loaded On Mate 9 Androids In US

 “Huawei launched its flagship Mate 9 phablet in Europe and Asia late last year without the Alexa preload so it’s evidently hoping to raise its profile in the U.S. with the help of Amazon’s ecommerce empire,” Natasha Lomas wrote in an article for Tech Crunch.

 Huawei, which is based in China, has been preparing a major launch of the Mate 9 in the United States after having a hugely successful year in other markets.
 As the Inquisitr previously reported, Huawei became the most profitable Android brand in the third quarter of 2016.
-This was due in large part to huge losses suffered by Samsung after the South Korean firm had to recall all of its Galaxy Note 7 smartphones from all markets due to multiple reports that the devices had been smoking, catching fire or even exploding because of a design flaw in the battery.
+This was due in large part to huge losses suffered by Samsung after the South Korean firm had to recall all of its Galaxy Note 7 smartphones from all markets due to multiple reports that the devices had been smoking, catching fire, or even exploding because of a design flaw in the battery.

 The HUAWEI MATE 9 will be the first smartphone to integrate with Amazon Alexa.
 Speak to the future #HuaweiCES2017 pic.twitter.com/Eg5NBhpV7j